disorderedmaterials/dissolve/web/docs/userguide/get/compilation.md

 ANTLR4 comprises two distinct parts - a generator tool, written in Java, used at build time to generate code implementing various parser/lexer structures, and a runtime library.
 The Java component is commonly-available on all operating systems, either as a vendor-provided package or as a straight download from the [ANTLR website](https://www.antlr.org).
 The runtime library is available for most platforms via conan, and is installed automatically in the previous step.

-If you have the ANTLR4 tool and/or runtime library installed on your system, but they can't be located by `cmake`, try the `ANTLR_DIR` option:
+If you have the ANTLR4 tool and/or runtime library installed on your system, but they can't be located by `cmake`, try the `ANTLR_EXECUTABLE` option:

 ```
--DANTLR_DIR:path=/here/is/my/ANTLR4
+-ANTLR_EXECUTABLE:path=/here/is/my/ANTLR4
 ```

 If you have downloaded the ANTLR4 Java tool and need to specify it explicitly, use the `ANTLR_EXECUTABLE` option.
 For example: